Trump’s election attacks on Twitter spark new online calls for violence as rioters stormed the U.S. Capitol

 “THIS IS WHY TRUMP CALLED US TO DC TODAY!
 STORM THE [expletive] CAPITOL!!!” said the top-voted comment from user RedWhiteBlue15.
 “You fight now or get thrown into a camp later. ...
 They are going to take EVERYTHING FROM YOU INCLUDING YOUR HUMANITY!”

-On Parler, a social media site popular with Trump supporters, some posters are celebrating and encouraging more violence.
+On Parler, a social media site popular with Trump supporters, some posters encouraged more violence.

 “Disappointing.
 Pelosi, Schiff, Nadler, Schumer, Romney all got away,” wrote one poster.
 “DC is a target rich environment.
 Hope to see some of the DemonRat residences getting torched.
 Antifa knows how to do it.
 Learn from them.”